jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-Your feedback could be non verbal as well.
-Like in everyday conversations we use may shrug or frown if you disagree with an utterance or an action.
+Your influencing feedback could be non-verbal as well.
+Like in everyday conversations you may shrug or frown if you disagree with an utterance or an action.
 Even if you don’t say »this is wrong« frowning or shaking your head may have the same results.

-You will always influence the interviewee.
-Trying to get rid of any influence will not be successful and it will make it impossible to react pleasantly and spontaneously.
-It will be easier and more enjoyable to reflect what you do and think about possible influences.
-I hope that the suggestions and examples above may help to avoid you influencing the participant by »suggesting« favorable answers.
+So:don't be afraid to react towards the participant.
+But don’t suggest good or bad answers or good or bad activities by telling that something is wrong or by  gestures and facial expressions.

 ### Silence feels strange but is o.k.

-Sometimes the interviewee will take time to think before answering.
+Sometimes the participant will take time to think before answering.
 Intuitively, you may want to fill the silence to help the participant along.